-The McLaren F1 team has been apart of Formula 1 since 1966 making it the second oldest team that is still active in F1.
+The McLaren F1 team has been involved in Formula 1 since 1966, making it the second oldest team still active in F1.

-McLaren is also the second most successful Formula 1 team after Ferrari with 12 Drivers’ Championships and 8 Constructor’s Championship.
-The majority of the team is owned by the McLaren Group and it was founded in 1963 by Bruce McLaren.
-Teddy Mayer took over the team in 1970 after the tragic death of Bruce McLaren during a test driving incident.
+McLaren is also the second most successful Formula 1 team after Ferrari, with 12 Drivers’ Championships and 8 Constructor’s Championships.
+The majority of the team is owned by the McLaren Group, and it was founded in 1963 by Bruce McLaren.
+Teddy Mayer took over the team in 1970 after Bruce McLaren’s tragic death during a test-driving incident.
 Four years later, Mayer led McLaren to their first Constructors’ Championship in 1974.

-The same year McLaren began their well established sponsorship with Marlboro cigarette brand.
-The mid 80’s and early 90’s were dominated by McLaren with their most successful drivers Ayrton Senna, Alain Prost and Niki Lauda winning seven Drivers’ Championships between them and six Constructors’ Championship.
+The same year, McLaren began its well-established sponsorship with the Marlboro cigarette brand.
+McLaren dominated the mid-80s and early 90s, with its most successful drivers, Ayrton Senna, Alain Prost, and Niki Lauda, winning seven Drivers’ Championships between them and six Constructors’ Championships.
 Zak Brown is currently the chief executive officer of McLaren Racing.
 He was appointed in 2018.

-For many years there has been a very strong rivalry between McLaren and Ferrari.
-With the two teams being the longest standing teams in Formula One they have raced against one another in every season since 1966.
-Many drivers have driven for both McLaren and Ferrari, for example Niki Lauda won Drivers’ Championships and Constructors’ Championships with both Ferrari and McLaren.
-Although the big teams of today, Mercedes and Red Bull Racing have taken the focus and also have a very big rivalry, Ferrari and McLaren are making there ways up the ranks again and fighting for that third position between them.
+For many years, McLaren and Ferrari have had an extreme rivalry.
+With the two teams being the longest-standinganding teams in Formu, la One, they have raced against one another every season since 1966.
+Many drivers have driven for both McLaren and Ferrari; for example, Niki Lauda won the Drivers’ Championships and Constructors’ Championships with both Ferrari and McLaren.
+Although the big teams of today, Mercedes and Red Bull Racing, have taken the focus and also have a huge rivalry, Ferrari and McLaren are making their way up the ranks again and fighting for that third position between them.

 McLaren 2022 F1 Drivers